xavierchia/xavierchia.github.io/_posts/2022-01-26-stay-in-touch.md

 Let’s start at the end.

-Every morning I’m getting an short email that says:
+Every morning I’m getting a short email that says:

 *Hey,*